ljsnell/UNWSP-Python-Week-2/README.md

 Your telephone number
 Your college major
 Program #2: Average Age
 Write a program that inputs the ages of five friends, calculates the average age (as a decimal) and displays the average age to the user.
-You should have 6 variables, one for each of the individual ages and one for the average age.
+You can either do this via a loop (which we'll cover later in the class) or you can have 6 variables, one for each of the individual ages and one for the average age.

 Program #3: Total Purchase
 A customer in a store is purchasing five items.
 Write a program that asks for each item, then displays the subtotal of the sale, the amount of sales tax, and the total.
 Assume the sales tax is 7 percent.